Drwaish/SSubmission/Imaging/README.md

 python main.py
 ```

+### All infered images are stored in output directory with input images.

 **Note**: Testing images must be nii.gz format.
 Right now test the model from one of the testing images .
 Output images also available.